grrrwaaa/gct753/src/pages/cellular.md

 ![Zuse's vision of nature](img/zuse.jpg)

+Particle CA can use probabilistic rules to simulate brownian motions and other non-deterministic media (but the rules would usually still need to be matter/energy preserving).
+Particle CA benefit from the inclusion of boundaries and other spatial non-homogeneities such as influx and outflow of particles at opposite edges.

 ### Asynchronous CA

 Instead of updating all cells at once, update one cell at a time, according to some update policy.
 The same choices can be applied per-block in a block-rule CA.